 Your drone’s camera moves a lot due to the wind, propeller vibration, and normal movement during flight.
 To keep it steady so it can take sharp photos, install your camera in a gimbal.
-A gimbal is a gravity-assisted pivoted support system that allows a smooth and balanced movement cameras and lenses.
+A gimbal is a gravity-assisted pivoted support system that allows smooth and balanced movement cameras and lenses.
 In other words, a gimbal helps keep the camera steady when the drone is in action.

 4. Check the weather.

 This is especially important if you are flying a smaller drone.
-High winds and gusts can cause your drone to move a lot and unable to hover steadily.
+High winds and gusts can cause your drone to move a lot and be unable to hover steadily.
 Thus, it is best to shoot during windless days to ensure high-quality photos.

 5. Make use of photo retouching software.